 When we started dating, I was a young professional: driven, focused, and successful by most 27-year-old’s standards.
-My boyfriend was six years into a potential 20-year career in the Army.
-I was just beginning to understand what our relationship might mean and how it could change the future I’d planned for myself.
+My then-boyfriend was six years into a potential 20-year career in the Army.
+I was beginning to understand what our relationship might mean and how it could change the future I’d planned for myself.

-Starting off a new marriage with a “deal” didn’t seem strange at the time, but now, just the thought of it makes me chuckle.
+Starting a new marriage off with a “deal” didn’t seem strange at the time, but now, just the thought of it makes me chuckle.
 Oh, the things we couldn’t know then.

 We’d focus those next ten years on my work, letting my dreams lead us.
 By the time my ten years were up, we’d be in our 50s.
 Predicting beyond that just seemed silly.
 But, I would get my turn.

 Professionally, it was fine.
 Not amazing, but fine.
 I was grateful to have a skill set that made remote work possible.
 I knew I was among the fortunate.
-A few times a year I’d have a melt-down about how my career had died while he took his “turn.”
+A few times a year, I’d have a melt-down about how my career had died while he took his “turn.”
 I’d hate the Army, hate my life, and maybe hate him just a little.
 Then I’d go to bed, wake up, and put on my “big girl panties.”
 I’d cut resentment off at the knees and honor our deal.
 With the pity party over, I’d be back to feeling grateful that his sacrifices allowed me to work and still be home with our young children.
-It really wasn’t a bad “deal”.
+It really wasn’t a bad “deal.”

 I don’t know exactly when it happened, but there was a moment around year 17 when I realized that we might need to make a new deal.

-The young, inexperienced Soldier that I had dated and married had matured into a different kind of man.
+The young, inexperienced soldier I had dated and married had matured into a different kind of man.
 I witnessed the changes a little at a time.
 It was clear that leading, serving, and mentoring were all cornerstones of who my husband had become.
 His ambitions were changing.
 He was energized by making a difference, and I was jazzed to watch him in his element.
 And so, I don’t remember if we ever had a true “so, here’s the new deal” conversation, but I feel like it just evolved naturally.

 The new deal was this: we’d stay until one of four things happened.
 If he no longer felt he was positively contributing to the lives of those he led, if the family sacrifices were too great, if the Army was ready for him to move on, or if he simply stopped having fun, then we’d carve out a new path in civilian life.